 Think Mongolia and visions of wild horses and Mongol horsemen sweeping across the mountain steppes is often the most powerful image that comes to mind.
 And still, eight hundred years after Genghis Khan and his Mongol hordes exploded from the east in an orgy of violent conquest, this distant land in the heart of Asia still resonates with those echoes from a different time.
 Travel beyond the confines of Ulaan Baatar and you could find yourself travelling through a different century.

-Wild Frontiers has unrivalled expertise at offering group tours, horse riding holidays and tailor-made holidays throughout Mongolia and if you delight in the emptiness of the unspoiled wilderness and relish the challenge of exploring what, for a long period, was regarded as the 'end of the earth', then Mongolia is the adventure for you.
+Wild Frontiers has unrivalled expertise at offering Mongolia tours, horse riding holidays and tailor-made holidays throughout and if you delight in the emptiness of the unspoiled wilderness and relish the challenge of exploring what, for a long period, was regarded as the 'end of the earth', then Mongolia is the adventure for you.

 In a country where 30% of the population still follows a nomadic existence, sleeping in a circular felt ger - or yurt, as they are known in much of Central Asia - is just one way to experience local life.
 From the mountains of the north to the Gobi desert in the south, this vast, stunning country is awash with dramatic mountain scenery, spectacular deserts, a fascinating and ancient culture, and a warm and welcoming people.
+Experience it all on one of our Mongolia holidays or group tours.

 UK Passport holders require a visa to visit Mongolia.